johannes fleischmann’s

 für Violine, Violoncello und Klavier

-Mit Texten von Alfred Polgar, Rainer Maria Rilke, James Joyce, Richard Dehmel und mehr
+Mit Texten von Alfred Polgar, James Joyce, Richard Dehmel und mehr

 Available language of the program: German